 The Miami-Dade TPO PI Database stores all correspondence from local agencies and the general public as well as captures all outreach and media events.
-The agency list consists of approximately 500 businesses and organizations that staff can draw from when organizing community outreach events.
+The agency list consists hundreds of businesses and organizations that staff can draw from when organizing community outreach events.
 The general public list contains all persons who have had contact with the TPO, including but not limited to, phone calls, emails, faxes, and comment cards.
-This section includes a person's contact information, method of contact, and their concern.
+This section includes a person's contact information, method of contact, and their request.

-Each comment, concern, or question submitted to the Miami-Dade TPO is reviewed and a letter is mailed to the person informing them their information will be sent to the appropriate agency.
+Each comment, request, or question submitted to the Miami-Dade TPO is reviewed and citizens are either personally contacted by phone or email informing them their information will be sent to the appropriate agency.
 The information is then directed to the agency where the appropriate action or response is taken.
 Once the request leaves the Miami-Dade TPO office, staff requests that the responsible agency send back their response so that it can then be entered into the database.
 This information can be queried and used to generate reports regarding the person's information.
-Individuals who provide email addresses, and agree to being placed on the TPO Distribution List, receive PI information via email.
+Individuals who provide email addresses, and agree to being placed on the TPO Distribution List receive PI information via email.
 The database also serves to record outreach and media events.
 Each outreach and media event that a staff member attends is documented with the event title, location, contact information, and a brief evaluation of the success of the event.
 This process is useful when planning and reflecting upon past outreach initiatives.